-You Asked, We Answered: Should I take the GMAT or the GRE?
+You Asked, We Answered: Should I take the GMAT, GMAT Focus, or the GRE?

 The Full-Time Admissions team is answering some of the most frequently asked questions we receive from prospective students about the admissions tests.
 While the test is an application requirement, it’s important to remember that it’s just one part of the process.

-From an admissions perspective, there is no preference for either test.
-When deciding between the GMAT or GRE, we recommend taking a look at the structure of each and trying some sample questions.
+From an admissions perspective, there is no preference for which test you decide to take.
+When deciding between the GMAT, GMAT Focus, or GRE, we recommend taking a look at the structure of each and trying some sample questions.
 It’s possible that one of the formats will align best with your unique skills.
 Whether that happens for you or not, you’ll want to consider a couple of additional things:

 - Potential plans to pursue a joint degree.
 If you are looking to apply to joint degree programs where the non-MBA degree requires a GRE score, narrowing your focus to the GRE may help you focus your preparation and attention on a single test that would meet the degree requirements for each program.